hphelion/documentation/commercial/GA1/commercial.install-GA-tempest-tests.md

 # HP Helion OpenStack&reg;: Verifying the Install Using Embedded Tests

-A vanilla version of the upstream integration tests (Tempest) is pre-deployed in the undercloud.
+A version of the upstream [Tempest](http://docs.openstack.org/developer/tempest/) integration tests  is pre-deployed in the undercloud.

-Embedded tests may be used to verify if the deployed overcloud is functional.
+You can use these embedded tests to verify if the deployed overcloud is functional.

 * [Running the tests](#running)
 * [Disclaimer](#disclaimer)